jonharriscoding/DLOpenUSBAdaptor/README.md

 # Some Initial Stuff

-## Skill LEDs
-This is to support the Skill Light Indicator that was present on Space Ace Cabinets These are currently planned to be ACTIVE HIGH signals.
-If using own LEDs, you will need to calculate the resistance value for each LED's resistor to avoid the Arduino Popping your LEDs!

-* Skill Hard Light is on Arduino A0
-* Skill Medium Light is on Arduino A1
-* Skill Easy Light is on Arduino A2

 ## Serial Protocol
 There will need to be a command system to allow the segments to be controlled by emulators, plus the Skill Lights.